hoodiehq-archive/documentation/en/techdocs/api/client/hoodie.md

 | ---------- |:--------:|:---------------:|:--------:|
 | plugin     | function | extend the frontend API with whatever logic your plugin wants to expose | yes |

+Used when writing Hoodie plugins, gives you the means to extend the frontend API of Hoodie to expose methods to use your plugin.
+[Check out this detailed guide to writing your own plugins](/en/plugins/tutorial.html).

 ##### Example
 ```javascript